adjust/web_sdk/README.md

 ## <a id="marketing-opt-out">Marketing Opt-out</a>

 There is functionality for the Marketing Opt-out, which is disabling third-party sharing ability.
-This will notify our backed in the same manner as it does fort GDPR Forget me.
+This will notify our backed in the same manner as it does for GDPR Forget me.

 There is one method available for this: